jackabox/gridsome.jackwhiting.co.uk/content/drafts/firebase-with-netlify-lambda-functions.md

 functions = "functions"
 ```

 The above tells Netlify that the `functions` folder contains all of our functions and that we want to run the `yarn functions` command on initial deploy, which we will set up now.

-In our root directory, create or edit your `package.json` file with following information.
+In our root directory, create or edit your `package.json` file with the following information.

 ```json
 {